 Nono blinked at the voice, confused, but then he realized Yakusoku is more devastated about the death than any of them.
 He got up on that podium and revealed to everyone about his relationship.
 He and Ludwig were truly dating.
 He walked across the lot with his friend and into the home.
-He looked around the apartment with admiration of having a friend who could do such a thing so effortlessly, and in wonder of many other things.
-He'd never seen the place until today, the pair remained elusive about where they'd moved to up to now.
+He looked around the apartment with admiration of having a friend who could do such a thing so effortlessly, and in wonder of many other things about the Land teen.
+He'd never seen the place until today, the pair remained elusive about where they'd moved to- up to now.

 "That's ridiculous, though, why is he mad at you?"
 He sits on the couch.
 "You two should be together in these times of grief, I know how much Ludwig meant to the both of you."
 He swallowed.
-"I feel like a real ass for shunning a guy just because he can be into men too… It's… It just made me uncomfortable, I never really hated him.
-I feel like I've wasted so much time for something so small and petty."
+"I feel like a real ass for shunning a guy, just because he can be into men, too… It's… It just made me uncomfortable, I never really hated him.
+I feel like I've wasted so much time over something so small and petty."

 Hakuo wanted to snort a 'Duh' to that realization and that the rest of the world needs to have one, but he kept it in.
 It wasn't what Yakusoku would say.